Click Here for Our Recommended Antivirus for Your Device

 Presence Tsunamis are strong tidal waves in the oceans and water bodies.
 Hurricanes are huge and disruptive winds in the atmosphere.

 What is it A tsunami is a set of large and huge waves that are formed due to explosions under the water, causing some vertical movements of the rocks.
-Hurricane is a system of very large and disruptive storms that are generally formed in the warm months of the year over the warm oceanic bodies
+Hurricane is a system of very large and disruptive storms that are formed in the warm months of the year over the warm oceanic bodies

 What is Tsunami?